seanrreid/ccs_curriculim_hub/docs/cohorts/cohort19/lectures/week8/day2/EXERCISES.md

 <!-- markdownlint-disable no-inline-html no-trailing-punctuation -->

+## eCommerce Level Up

+- Take your products page, and render the products sorted by category.

 ## Reading

 Read all of the following in prepartion for later this week.
 We will put _many_ (all?) of these strategies to use in our full stack app.